ahgroup/DSAIRM/cran-comments.md

 0 errors v | 0 warnings v | 0 notes v

+I changed the email address from my work to my personal one.

 ## Submission History

 version 0.9.5: four new apps, small bug fixes and other enhancements.